 The three Queens; Mississippi Queen in the winter.
 Photos by George Burch.

-Mississippi Queen mermaids monument to the Mississippi Queen on the Ohio River.
+Mississippi Queen mermaids monument on the Ohio River.

 The Mississippi Queen christening and alleged CIA connections.